dorjeys3/Walmart_proj/README.md

 ## Results
 Overall, the F1 score for all the models scored fairly well.
 The reason I chose F1 score as a metric is because it takes both percision and recall into account.
 ![findings](images/f1score.png)

 Since I want to be able to suggest Walmart's Marketing Team the features that customer's seem to be basing their recommendation, we would want to use the most interpretable model.
-In this case, I will be using the Logistic Regression's coefficients to get the top features.
+In this case, I use the Logistic Regression's coefficients to get the important features.
+We discover that Fruit Of The "Loom" brand, "Inner" wear, "warmer" products and 'sneakers" seem to be some of the features that tend to lead customers to recommened the item.
+This might because the products were scraped towards the winter months.

 ![findings](images/log_coef_feats.png)
 ![findings](images/grid_tree.png)